 The work of the chair includes:

-- an annual prize to reward a young researcher for excellence in his or her work.
+• an annual prize to reward a young researcher for excellence in their work.

 Associate researchers